azaurus1/plation/README.md

 ![plation drawio](https://user-images.githubusercontent.com/59070507/168420979-c52a03ea-cea3-48cb-b524-552924c4f152.png)

+## Setup

+1. Deploy Inflation oracle contract
+2. Deploy InflationUpkeep keeper with Inflation oracle address from 1.
+3. Deploy PredictionHandler contract
+4. Deploy a prediction with the PredictionHandler function
+5. Deploy the PredictionUpkeep contract
+6. Use the setKeeper function on the PredictionHandler to set the Keeper to the address of the PredictionUpkeep contract from 5.
+7. Set up both keepers at keepers.chain.link
+8. Once both keepers have run once, start the keeper.py script with the PredictionHandlerAddr and InflationOracleAddr addresses set to the addresses from steps 3 and 1 respectively
+9. Now run npm start in the client folder
+10. You should now have the system set up!

 # Prediction payout model
 1. Users bet on a prediction contract for a certain amount for whether inflation will rise in the next cycle, or will drop.
 The wagers are pooled together.
 2. Once the prediction timeframe is over, a keeper contract will request the handler contract to close the prediction and begin payouts based on the inflation index from the oracle.